Ramform Titan

+Stern view.
+Sixteen streamer reels for hundreds of thousands of acoustic sensors.

 Ramform Titan is a marine seismic acquisition vessel built in 2013 by the MHI shipyard in Nagasaki, Japan.
-Its width at the stern is 70 m, making it the widest class of ships in the world (T/T Nanny previously exceeded this with a beam of 79 m before being broken up in 2003).
+Its width at the stern is 70 m, making it the widest class of single-hulled ships in the world (NN Nanny previously exceeded this with a beam of 79 m before being broken up in 2003).